mtask/CollectiFOR/analyze/README.md

 ## Grep patterns

 CollectiFOR's pattern parser is basically just a wrapper for grep.
-You can do quick pattern match just run grep like this.
+You can do similar quick pattern matching just by running grep like this.

 ```bash
 grep -r -f patterns/custom/test.txt /collections/host_20251217_141749/20251217_141749/